Chapter 7 : The Grey Lady

 I woke later, groggy and disorientated on a damp, stone floor.
 A gruff voice said, ďYou will remain here, witch, until we decide what to do with you.Ē I looked up and beheld a scraggly group of Muggles at the door, a single flickering torch illuminating them from behind so that I was unable to perceive their faces. ďAnd here . . . take your Devilís Book.
 Itíll do you no good here!Ē And one man flung out his arm and an object flew at me, landing with a slap by my hand.
 There was a rumbling of laughter and growls, the slam of a heavy door, and the men were gone.

 Fortunately, they left the torch behind them, stuck in the bracket on the wall outside of the cell, for indeed, that was what I was in.
 Unfortunately, I recognised where I was.
 This was a cell in the dungeons below my own home, Talfryn Castle.
 And of course, being the dungeon created by a wizard and expected to hold only wizarding folk, it was warded with charms and spells to imprison those with magical abilities.

 I donít know what happened to the rabble who placed me there, for I never saw them again.
 I perished some days later, of thirst and hunger, the precious book I had risked my life for clutched to my breast.
 The true irony?
 I was only able to read a few pages; the torch sputtered out within an hour of my imprisonment.

-Biti ynte neu dyna bite
+Biti ynte neu dyna bite.
+What a pity!

 You now know the true nature of my existence, such as it was.
 I do not haunt the halls of Hogwarts merely because it is my old school.
 My haunting is because of that book, The Black Book of Muraurum.
 Wherever it goes, I follow.
 It was my last great obsession in life, and because of it, I was consigned to oblivion.